 - Stay hydrated

 Yes, you have to stay hydrated during wintertime as well.
 Start by drinking water the first thing in the morning and frequently throughout the day to have more energy, mental clarity, and improved digestive function.
-It’s needless to say that water will flush toxins from your organism.
+It’s needless to say that water will flush toxins from your body.

 Massage improves immune system and energy levels.
 It’s needless to mention that receiving a nice massage also increases levels of dopamine and serotonin, which are mood boosters.
 Plus, there’s no better way to relax after a long day at work than getting a nice massage.
-It’s healthy and feels good, what are you waiting for?
+It’s healthy and feels good.
+What are you waiting for?

 - Take multivitamins